sjyk/alphaclean/docs/02-Scaling.md

 data = [  { str(i):j for i,j in enumerate(l.strip().split('\t')) } for l in f.readlines()]
 df = pd.DataFrame(data)
 ```

-If we load it into a pandas data frame, we get a dataset with a large number of inconsistencies in formatting, value, and completeness:
+If we load it into a pandas dataframe, we get a dataset with a large number of inconsistencies in formatting, value, and completeness:
 ```
                 0                1                    2                3  \
 10         panynj  AA-1007-TPA-MIA                         2:07 PMDec 01